okta/okta-sdk-dotnet/docs/UserFactorApi.md

 List all Supported Security Questions

-Enumerates all available security questions for a user's `question` factor
+Lists all available security questions for a user's `question` factor

 ### Example
 ```csharp